jchiam/accordebot/README.md

-hubot guardian reset - dethrone keeper of the key hubot guardian set <name> - crown the keeper of the key hubot user(s) - full user list with slack IDs
+hubot guardian reset - dethrone keeper of the key hubot guardian set <name> - crown the keeper of the key hubot user(s) - full user list with slack IDs hubot alias(es) - returns a list of the aliases of all slack users
 ```

 ## Requirements